pronoiac/the-manual/the-manual.md

 Then we did a photo session with them.
 That was another one thousand pounds.

-The Escorts were like a latter day Pans People, who danced around Ford Timelord's more laid back cool and somewhat stationary performance.
+The Escorts were like a latter day Pans People, who danced around Ford Timelord's more laid-back cool and somewhat stationary performance.
 They provided fast fun and frolicsome sexuality.
 Tongue firmly in cheek for all to see; pure Sunday Sport.